neucore/neusdk_demo/opencv/etc/licenses/libjpeg-turbo-README.md

     #ifdef JCS_EXTENSIONS

-At run time, attempting to use these extensions with a libjpeg implementation that does not support them will result in a "Bogus input colorspace" error.
+At run time, attempting to use these extensions with a libjpeg implementation that does not support them will actionResult in a "Bogus input colorspace" error.
 Applications can trap this error in order to test whether run-time support is available for the colorspace extensions.